Skip to main content

 }

-// C# out variable leaks to the outer scope, creating a similar effect to guard
+// C# out variable leaks to outer scope, similar to guard effect

 Console.WriteLine($"Hello {name}!");